 After knowing your tech, you need to ensure you have a back-up plan in the event of an internet outage or other digital disruption.
 In preparation for submitting assignments and taking exams, we recommend the following:

 - Make sure you have a secure internet connection when submitting assignments and taking online exams.

-- Have the UIT Helpdesk’s phone number on hand in the event of an internet outage.
+- Have the UNT IT Helpdesk’s phone number on hand in the event of an internet outage.
 For example, stored on your mobile device or written on a sticky note near your computer.